by Doc, Owner, Founder, Man Who Enjoys Writing Complete Guides

 How do I reprogram my NTAG215 chip?

-What did I just say?
+You can’t.
 Read the above paragraph.

 How Large are NTAG215 file sizes?